opendaylight/docs/docs/developer-guide/authentication-and-authorization-services.rst

 *getODLKeyStore()* and *getTrustKeyStore()* that gives access to the OpenDaylight and Trust keystores.

-5. Now the *ICertificateManager* need to be passed as an argument to the *UseCertManagerExampleProvider* within the implementation bundle blueprint configuration.
+5. Now the *ICertificateManager* needs to be passed as an argument to the *UseCertManagerExampleProvider* within the implementation bundle blueprint configuration.
 The following example shows how: